sj-18/LF-Building-a-RISC-V-CPU-Core/README.md

 # Building a RISC-V CPU Core

 ## MY NOTES
-The "risc-v_shell.tlv" file contains the TL-Verilog code written by me.
-The code can be copy-pasted in the editor tab in the [makerchip.com](https://www.makerchip.com/sandbox/) IDE to simulate.
-The VIZ and waveforms tab help analyze the CPU operation.
+Completed the "LFD111x Building a RISC-V CPU Core" course provided by LinuxFoundationX.

+Steps to simulate-
+1. Copy the code from risc-v_shell.tlv – My own TL-Verilog implementation of the CPU core.

+2. Paste into the Editor tab in the [Makerchip IDE](https://makerchip.com/sandbox#), then use the VIZ and Waveform tabs to explore CPU behavior.

 # Course Description